Type E EZ-Stop Split Bus Disk Brake Kit Instructions

 There is a huge selection of brake pads available.
 Low/Mid/High grade, all depend on price, noise, stopping, and longevity.
+The super cheap pads are usually noisy, dusty, and don't last long.
 Pick whichever will suit your needs the best.

 You might also want to pick up a bottle of brake fluid while you are there.
 You will need it during the brake bleeding procedure.